tcwilkinson/caa2015/ideas.md

 Archaeological Science as Community Enterprise

 INTRODUCTION
 Good morning, my name is Néhémie, I am a PhD student in Near Eastern Archaeology at the University of Strasbourg and I am working part time at the German Archaeological Institute in Istanbul.
-For my PhD I am analyse a quarter from the Bronze Age Capital of the Hittite, Hattusa, in Central Anatolia, Turkey.
+For my PhD I analyse a quarter from the Bronze Age Capital of the Hittite in Central Anatolia, Turkey.
 So far for the self-promotion.
 In my talk, I am going to explore the ways FS influence the practices of reuse and mixing of knowledge in archaeology.
 This general frame of reference based on practices of reusing and of mixing will provide the background to look closer at the impact of reproducibility in Archaeology, for which I will show some examples.

 MOTIVATION
 First of all, some words on my motivations.
 I am always disappointed when I talk about Free Software, because people doesn't understand why FS is important.
 In this talk, I won't give revolutionary facts, but I have tried to make apparent how FS already influenced scientific research in general and in particular in archaeology.
 As a young scientist and PhD-Candidate, I need to be prepared to make a strong statement to defend my opinions and the reasons why I use Free Software for my PhD.
-Even if FS are in 2015 well established inside an outside academia, the advantages of Free software (that is the 'free' as in 'free speech', and not the 'free' as in 'free beer') are not acknowledged.
-I take the opportunity of this session to take a bigger look on this picture.
+Even if FS are in 2015 well established inside and outside academia, the advantages of Free software (that is the 'free' as in 'free speech', **and not the 'free' as in 'free beer') are not acknowledged.
+I am grateful to the organisers of this session to give me the opportunity to take a bigger look on this picture.

 SUMMARY